 There is something about Seville, Spain that makes people fall in love with it.
-Talk to anyone who has traveled through Spain and you’ll hear so many of them rave about the southern region of Andalusia, and it’s capital city, Seville.
-Seville is a city full of culture, history, incredible food and so much to do.
+Talk to anyone who has traveled through Spain and you’ll hear so many of them rave about the southern region of Andalusia, its pueblos blancos, and its capital city, Seville.
+Seville is a city full of culture, history, incredible food and so many bucket-list worthy things to do.
 Although there are so many things to do in Seville, simply relaxing and enjoying the atmosphere is one of the best ways to spend your time in Seville.
 Seville is often visited as part of a larger southern Spain itinerary or even a Spain and Portugal itinerary.
 So, it many people who visit only have about 3 days in Seville.
 No worries, if you have a limited amount of time, you can still see many of the top sites in Seville and also fit in plenty of sangria and tapas even if you are only in Seville for 3 days.

 Things to know about Seville, Spain

 As with any place you visit, it’s important to know a little bit about Seville before you visit.
 It will not only help you appreciate the city more, but it will make your experience more memorable and more enriched.

 Seville is the largest city in Andalusia and the capital of the region.
 With roughly 1.5 million people living in the metropolitan area, it is the fourth largest city in Spain.
 Despite the large population, we found Seville to be safe and surprisingly clean.
 Situated on the Guadalquivir River, the city offers fun river activities as well as historical and cultural experiences.

 Seville is hot!
 At least in the summer.
 In fact, Seville is considered one of the warmest places in Europe.
 That’s great if visiting Seville in winter.
 Winters are mild and only partially wet.
 But if you are visiting Seville in summer, just be prepared for the heat.
 Seville’s summers can be very hot and dry.